popluation-health/pop-health-docs/README.md

 See the [Data Format and Rules](#data-format-and-rules) section for more examples and details on the default rulesets.

+Decision services are also built to run in a serverless environment.
+See [Deploy Lambdas to AWS](#deploy-lambdas-to-aws) for details.

 #### Dashboard

 The Population Health Dashboard can be run locally using the out of the box capability provided by Quarkus: